Active Dog Month | Top Tips & Activities For You and Your Dog

 Did you know April is Active Dog Month?
 A month devoted to getting out there, enjoying the fresh warm spring air, and getting active, all in the company of your furry best friend?

-Well if you didn’t know about Active Dog Month, that’s because it wasn’t a thing…UNTIL NOW!
+Well if you didn’t know about Active Dog Month, that’s because it’s still pretty new!
 Read on for tips to get out there and make April a great month to get active, then share this post to spread the word!

 Things That Keep You and Your Dog Active

 Why Should We Get More Physical Activity?

 I’m sure you’ve heard all about how staying active is vital to your health.
 It can help you sleep better, breathe better, and feel happier!

 What Do I Need to Get Active with My Dog?

 It’s so easy to get started moving more with your dog; all you need is a leash!
 Taking your dog for a walk is hugely beneficial for both you and your pup.

 In addition to all the health boosts listed above, it also helps tire out your dog, and a tired dog is a happy dog!
 Walking outdoors can also help keep their nails nice and smooth, resulting in less frequent nail trims.

 Where Should We Begin?